Shewanella

 Shewanella is the sole genus included in the marine bacteria family Shewanellaceae.
 Some species within it were formerly classed as Alteromonas.
 Shewanella consists of facultatively anaerobic Gram-negative rods, most of which are found in extreme aquatic habitats where the temperature is very low and the pressure is very high.
 Shewanella bacteria are a normal component of the surface flora of fish and are implicated in fish spoilage.
-Shewanella chilikensis, a species of the genus Shewanella commonly found in the marine sponges of Saint Martin's Island of the Bay of Bengal, Bangladesh.
+Shewanella chilikensis is a species of the genus Shewanella commonly found in the marine sponges of Saint Martin's Island of the Bay of Bengal, Bangladesh.

 Shewanella oneidensis MR-1 is a widely used laboratory model to study anaerobic respiration of metals and other anaerobic extracellular electron acceptors, and for teaching about microbial electrogenesis and microbial fuel cells.

 Biochemical characteristics of Shewanella species

 Colony, morphological, physiological, and biochemical characteristics of Shewanella species are shown in the Table below.